 The second line of defense is responsible for oversight and monitoring regarding risks, rules and requirements.
-The Risk and Mid-Office and Trading Compliance departments monitor and manage most of the preventive controls, Regulatory Compliance and Finance monitor and manage primarily detective controls.
+The Risk and Trading Compliance departments monitor and manage most of the preventive controls whereas Regulatory Compliance manages primarily detective controls.
 Together, they are responsible for the continuous risk management of Flow Traders.